Virginia Beach, VA 23462

 • Logistics Coordination: Book venues, arrange for transport, and coordinate with religious or ceremonial leaders as required.

 • Consult a Lawyer: To understand the implications of the will and to initiate the probate process if necessary.
+Visit our page on Legal and Financial Services page for resources that may help you in both the legal and financial aspects during this time of loss.

 • Financial Consultation: Contact financial institutions to inform them of the death and seek advice on immediate financial obligations and claims.
 Learn more about navigating funeral costs.